Tag: Thriller

 The Silent Patient by Alex Michaelides

 Holy Fricking Crap.
 That’s me putting this nicely.
 Why did I wait so long to read this book?
 Why did I not read it back when it first came out?
 Because seriously, I shouldn’t have.
 I really shouldn’t have.
 I’m going to start with a character assessment.
-Theo Faber: I […]
+Theo Faber: I truly liked him.
+He’s one […]